Orwell Astronomical Society (Ipswich)

 At the end of polishing, on 23 June 2003, Mike conducted the first Foucault test on the primary mirror.
 The curve looked smooth and exhibited about 40% of the full correction, providing a good starting point for figuring.
 Mike measured the radius of curvature at 4400 mm, implying a focal length of 2200 mm.
 However, figuring involves deepening the curve, so he expected the focal length to decrease slightly during the work, probably by several millimetres.

 After completing polishing, Mike began figuring.
 By the end of June, after a week of work, the mirror was diffraction limited – but only at 3 microns, suitable for astronomy in the infra-red but not in visible light!
-As Mike approached the final figure, progress became ever slower, with a typical cycle of activity consisting of some 10 minutes of figuring followed by an hour or so to cool down (both Mike and the mirror!) followed by testing.
+As Mike approached the final figure, progress became ever slower, with a typical cycle of activity consisting of some 10 minutes of figuring, followed by a rest of an hour or so to allow the mirror to cool, followed by testing.
 He had to exercise great care to prevent contamination of the glass.
 At this stage he hoped to complete the mirror by the end of July 2003.

-By mid-July 2003, Mike had also made progress with the secondary mirror.
-He first ground the edge so that it would fit into the mirror cell.
-Then he thoroughly cleaned the secondary and applied an initial aluminium coating to assess the quality of the surface – the results were very good, although a little figuring remained to be done (see figure 48).
+By mid-July 2003, Mike had also made progress with the secondary mirror (see figure 50).
+He first ground the edge so that it would fit into the mirror cell, then thoroughly cleaned it and applied an initial aluminium coating to assess the quality of the surface – the results were very good, although a little figuring remained to be done.

 Autumn 2003: On Display

-Figure 49 shows the OASI Millennium Telescope frame on display at the Thetford Star Party on 27 September 2003.
-It shows the telescope rocker, tubes and secondary cage minus the pyramid spider / secondary holder and base.
-The primary mirror in this photograph is a wooden dummy covered with silver foil.
+Figures 51 and 52 show the Millennium Telescope frame on display at Thetford Star Party on 27 September 2003.
+The telescope rocker, tubes and secondary cage are visible, but the pyramid spider / secondary holder and base were not present.
+The primary mirror is a wooden dummy covered with silver foil.

 October 2003: Problems Figuring The Main Mirror

 He then continued figuring with the new lap.
-Although his initial estimates were that figuring could be completed within a few months, by late 2003 it had become apparent that the difficulties of accurately figuring such a large mirror were immense and that outside assistance was required.
-Neil Morley began looking for commercial options to complete figuring and silvering the mirror, including the possibility of employing relatively local firms, such as Jim Hysom/Les Reid based in Cambridge.
+Although his initial estimates were that figuring could be completed within a few months, by late 2003 it had become apparent that the difficulties of accurately figuring such a large mirror were immense and that outside assistance could be required.
+Neil Morley then began looking for commercial options to complete the work.
+By early 2004, it was apparent that Mike could not complete the task and, with the thanks of the committee for the sterling work that he had successfully completed on the mirror, abandoned further efforts.
+OASI then arranged for Jim Hysom of Cambridge to finish the task.
+Figure 57 shows Mike Harlow fitting the unfinished mirror into the frame of the instrument on 13 March 2004.

-On Sunday, the first task was to shorten the Serrurier poles by 80 mm (they had been initially deliberately over-sized).
+The following day, the group reassembled.
+The first task was to shorten the Serrurier poles by 80 mm (they had been initially deliberately over-sized).
 Using a 50 mm diameter Meade 32 mm eyepiece, the telescope then provided good focus on a spruce tree at 200 m distance.
-Although the main mirror was unsilvered, Paddy, Neil, Martin and Garry could discern the detail of individual pine needles on the tree.
+Although the main mirror was unsilvered, detail of individual pine needles could be discerned.
 The right angled 8x50 mm finder-scope was easily aligned and worked as expected.
 The Crayford rotary focuser worked very well - but Martin aimed to replace the central tube with a longer one to accommodate the focal length variation needed to use all OASI's eyepieces.

-After successful inspection of the pine needles on the tree at 200 m distance, in an effort to get closer to astronomical distances, the observers moved the telescope into the road outside Garry's house and focussed on the Heath Road Hospital chimney some two kilometres away.
+After viewing pine needles at 200 m distance, in an effort to get closer to astronomical distances, the observers moved the telescope into the road outside Garry's house and focussed on the Heath Road Hospital chimney some two kilometres away.
 They could see the multiple chimney stacks and lots of detailed structure.

 The friction of the block and rollers was about right: the telescope moved smoothly and easily and, once pointed, it remained in position.
 The balance was good with the top ring fully populated: balance weights proved unnecessary.
 (The Microsoft Excel balance spreadsheet proved to be right after all!)